yoji0806/paper_scraper/README.md

 # paper_scraper
-a python code to do a web scraping academic papers and data from various sites.
+a Python code to do a web scraping of academic papers and data from various sites.

 ## about Directory & Files